opensearch-project/documentation-website/_ingest-pipelines/processors/index-processors.md

 ### Batch-enabled processors

-Some processors support batch ingestion: they can process multiple documents at the same time as a batch.
-Usually, these batch-enabled processors provide better performance through batch processing.
+Some processors support batch ingestion---they can process multiple documents at the same time as a batch.
+These batch-enabled processors usually provide better performance when using batch processing.
 For batch processing, use the [Bulk API]({{site.url}}{{site.baseurl}}/api-reference/document-apis/bulk/) and provide a `batch_size` parameter.
 All batch-enabled processors have a batch mode and a single-document mode.
-When you ingest documents using the `PUT` method, the processor functions in a single-document mode and processes documents in series.
-Currently, only the `text_embedding` and `sparse_encoding` processors are batch-enabled.
-All other processors process documents one by one.
+When you ingest documents using the `PUT` method, the processor functions in single-document mode and processes documents in series.
+Currently, only the `text_embedding` and `sparse_encoding` processors are batch enabled.
+All other processors process documents one at a time.

 Processor type | Description